Purpose. To explain that the transition to renewable energy will be very difficult in Australia with existing storage technology

 Background.
 All the major parties are in favour of increasing the supply of electric power from wind and solar energy.

-Four features of the Australian situation will make the RE transition very difficult and impossible with existing storage technology.
+Four features of the Australian situation will make the transition to wind and solar energy very difficult and impossible with existing storage technology.
+This has been demonstrated worldwide by the negligible replacement of hydrocarbons by wind and solar over 20 years at the expense of some 5 trillion US dollars in subsidies.

 - Wind droughts.
 There are frequent and prolonged “wind droughts” when there is next to no wind across SE Australia for many hours and even days at a time.

 - The “choke point” factor.
 The grid needs a continuous input of power and the critical value of the input from intermittent sources is the lowest level.
-The RE transition is limited by the lowest points in the supply of wind, not the installed capacity, the high points or the average performance of the wind fleet.
+The RE transition is limited by the lowest points in the supply of wind and solar generation on low-wind nights (effectively zero), not the installed capacity, the high points of generation or the average wind power generation..

 - Australia is an island.
 Almost every other place in the developed world has access to neighbours to supply power from many sources when domestic RE is in short supply.